PNS-PS5-1819/Sujet-du-Projet/steps/0_setup.md

 ```

-  * The `install.md` file contains information to retrieve the datasets to be used.
-Please follow its contents to populate automatically the `dataset` directory;
+  * The `install.md` file contains information to retrieve the datasets to be used. **Please follow its contents to populate automatically the `dataset` directory**;
   * The `README.md` file should be updated to reflect your team contents.
 It will be used as a journal, so you should provide each day a brief report on what happened during the day;
-  * The directory contains three `pom.xml` file, reflecting the three modules modelled in this system:
+  * The directory contains three `pom.xml` files, reflecting the three modules modelled in this system:
-    *  The `./pom.xml` file is the root one.
+    *  The `./pom.xml` file is the `root` one.
 Change its contents to replace the `team.name` tag, and the `groupId` one with your assigned identifier.
-    *  The `./apb/pom.xml` file is the pom that controls the APB implementation.
+    *  The `./apb/pom.xml` file is the pom that controls the `APB` implementation.
 Edit its contents to change the `groupId` one to match the root one.
-    *  The `./parcoursup/pom.xml` file is the pom that controls the ParcourSup implementation.
+    *  The `./parcoursup/pom.xml` file is the pom that controls the `ParcourSup` implementation.
 Do the same modification than for APB.
   * The `travis.yml` file describes the continuous integration process, see the associated section.

 ## Accessing the Continuous Integration server

 Thanks to Travis academic offer, your project is automatically linked to a continuous integration server.
-It means that each time that you `push` your code to the Github repository, the following process is triggered:
+It means that each time you `push` your code to the Github repository, the following process is triggered:

-  1. First it compiles your code using the following command: `mvn clean package`
+  1. It compiles your code using the following command: `mvn clean package`
   2. If the compilation succeeds, it runs the `PMD` tools to analyse the quality of your code and detect bad smells;
-  3. In any case, it run the `Git Inspector` took to analyse code paternity.
+  3. In any case, it runs the `Git Inspector` tool to analyse code paternity.

 For each commit, you can connect to [TravisCI](http://travis-ci.com) to see its status.